ThePolishedEngineer/ThePolishedEngineer.github.io/_posts/2024-12-02-what-to-expect-bilateral-salpingectomy.md

   - medical
   - politics
 ---
-I am writing this as I lie on my recliner at home, 5 hours after being wheeled into the operating room.
+As I write this, I am lying in my recliner at home.
+5 hours ago, I was being wheeled into the operating room for my first ever operation - a sterilization procedure called a bilateral salpingectomy.

+Now, I keep nodding off as I write this.
+It’s taken twenty minutes to write these 4 sentebbr